In Describe something important that you lost Cue Card, you should say:

 Despite the hurry, I was able to secure a seat in the first row.
 I took out my phone to make a call, but I’m not sure if I put it back or if it was dropped.
 When I got home, I realised with a sinking heart that my phone was no longer there.
 So I banned the SIM card and filed a FIR, hoping to retrieve my beloved phone eventually.

 I was particularly protective of it because it included many of my personal images.
 Nobody was ever allowed to touch it.
-On my phone, I utilised it to play Mahjong and Tetris.
-Thanks to the iPhone, I was also able to stay in touch with my friends.
+On my phone, I utilized it to play Mahjong and Tetris.
+Thanks to the iPhone, I was also able to stay in touch with my old friends in Canada.